End of the Backyard Bash

 Backyard Dining with Family

-I always have the porches decorated according to the season
+My porch, decorated according to the season

-Summer Holidays were spent with friends and family here in this lush, blooming place.
-Sprinklers were set up strategically for a cooling obstacle course for the children.
-A perennial Slip N Slide was placed at the side yard.
 The pool was cold, clean, and waiting for someone to float in paradise, or splash to their heart’s content.

 One summer I let the grass grow TALL, and mowed pathways for the kids to ride their bikes through.
 We had bubbles, a Pinata, and always, always the sandbox.
 Many unique and unusual castles were built in that sand box.